 Meanwhile, using a grinder, make a smooth paste (marinade) with the hung yogurt, fried onions, ginger paste, garlic paste, saffron milk, fresh coriander, garam masala, green chillies, red chilli powder, coriander powder and almond meal.
 Transfer the marinade to a bowl and add the milk.
 Stir the marinade well to have a smooth consistency.

-Transfer the chicken to a baking dish and pour the marinade all over the chicken.
+Pour the marinade all over the chicken.
 Ensure that all pieces are well coated.
 And also that the marinade goes deep into the incisions as well.

 Cover with a click wrap and refrigerate it for at least six hours.
 I prefer to keep the chicken marinated over-night.
 (More the marinated time, more succulent the chicken tends to be)